Unexpected consequences of Post-Quantum theories in the graph-theoretical approach to correlations: Results

-Given that EP is our chosen physical principle, we will first assume that EP is indeed respected in Nature—a view supported by experimental evidence \cite{nawareg2013bounding}.
-Consequently, we conclude that EP imposes a fundamental limitation, ruling out the existence of theories that extend beyond Quantum Theory.
+Given that the EP is our chosen physical principle, we will first assume that it is indeed respected in Nature—a view supported by experimental evidence \cite{nawareg2013bounding}.
+Consequently, we conclude that the EP imposes a fundamental limitation, ruling out the existence of correlation sets that extend beyond the quantum one.
 This conclusion generalizes ATC's second result in \cite{Amaral2014} to arbitrary experiments, beyond the specific case of self-complementary graphs.
+At this point, a remark is in order.
+Our main conclusion is that, given our assumptions, post-quantum correlations are ruled out.
+While this result primarily concerns correlation sets, it also has indirect implications for post-quantum theories.
+By a theory, we mean any set of rules that for any given graph $\mathrm{G}$ associates a set of behaviors $\mathrm{U(G)}$, for instance GPTs within the CSW framework.
+Such a theory will be post-quantum if there exists at least one graph $\mathrm{G}$, such that $\mathrm{U(G)} \nsubseteq \mathrm{Q(G)}$.
+Since our results exclude the realization of any such correlation set, it is possible to argue that they also exclude any theory capable of producing it.

 Continuing with the assumption that no quantum behavior is fundamentally impossible to realize in Nature, an alternative perspective for those who do not view QT as the ultimate theory of Nature is that the EP does not hold universally.
 In other words, if a Post-Quantum behavior were ever observed in an experiment, our result would ensure a breakdown of the Exclusivity Principle.
+However, note that discussing the EP in these post-quantum theories is meaningful only if a notion of sharpness for measurements is assumed within them.
+This notion of sharpness in Generalized Probabilistic Theories, along with the EP and their relationship, is discussed in \cite{chiribella_measurement_2014, gonda_almost_2018}.

-Finally, the question of whether there exist theories $U(\bar{G})$ that satisfy the self-duality equation can now be interpreted as an enhancement of our main result.
-Indeed, if it can be proven that QT is the only theory with such a property, then any alternative theory would fail to be universal, as some of its predictions would be prohibited in independent experiments.
-This would demonstrate that EP uniquely singles out QT, without presupposing that all quantum behaviors are necessarily realizable in Nature.
-Moreover, our result advances the resolution of this problem by showing that a theory satisfying the self-duality equation can neither strictly contain quantum theory nor be strictly contained by it.
+Before concluding this section, we make a brief technical remark.
+In the proof of our main result, nothing was assumed about the exact form of the correlation set $U(\bar{G})$, other than the existence of some post-quantum behavior in it.
+Nonetheless, based on the previous discussion, it is only natural to argue that the most adequate form for us to assume for said correlation set is actually $U(\bar{G}) \equiv \mathrm{Q(\bar{G})} \cup W(\bar{G})$, where each $w^{\prime} \in W(\bar{G})$ corresponds to a post-quantum behaviour; \textit{i.e.}, $w^{\prime} \in \mathrm{E_{1}(\bar{G})}\setminus \mathrm{Q(\bar{G})}$.
+That is, it extends beyond quantum correlations while still containing all of them.
+In fact, such a form of correlation set seems to be physically interesting, since it is consistent with current empirical data (we are able to obtain quantum bounds of NC inequalities), but might potentially lead to new physics by also allowing the possibility of violating said quantum bounds for some NC inequality.
+In this particular case, it is straightforward to see Proposition \ref{prop1} yields